 While Spain plundered the New World, unrest plagued Europe.
 The Reformation threw England and France, the two European powers capable of contesting Spain, into turmoil.
 Long and expensive conflicts drained time, resources, and lives.
 Millions died from religious violence in France alone.
 As the violence diminished in Europe, however, religious and political rivalries continued in the New World.

 The French preference for trade over permanent settlement fostered more cooperative and mutually beneficial relationships with Native Americans than was typical among the Spanish and English.
 Perhaps eager to debunk the anti-Catholic elements of the Black Legend, the French worked to cultivate cooperation with Indians.
 Jesuit missionaries, for instance, adopted different conversion strategies than the Spanish Franciscans.
 Spanish missionaries brought Indians into enclosed missions, whereas Jesuits more often lived with or alongside Indian groups.
-Many French fur traders married Indian women.
-The offspring of Indian women and French men were so common in New France that the French developed a word for these children, Métis(sage).
-The Huron people developed a particularly close relationship with the French and many converted to Christianity and engaged in the fur trade.
+Many French fur traders married Indian women.7 The offspring of Indian women and French men were so common in New France that the French developed a word for these children, Métis(sage).
+The Huron people developed a particularly close relationship with the French, and many converted to Christianity and engaged in the fur trade.
 But close relationships with the French would come at a high cost.
-The Huron, for instance, were decimated by the ravages of European disease, and entanglements in French and Dutch conflicts proved disastrous.
-Despite this, some native peoples maintained distant alliances with the French.
+The Huron were decimated by the ravages of European disease, and entanglements in French and Dutch conflicts proved disastrous.8 Despite this, some Native peoples maintained alliances with the French.

-Pressure from the powerful Iroquois in the east pushed many Algonquian-speaking peoples toward French territory in the mid-seventeenth century and together they crafted what historians have called a “middle ground,” a kind of cross-cultural space that allowed for native and European interaction, negotiation, and accommodation.
-French traders adopted—sometimes clumsily—the gift-giving and mediation strategies expected of native leaders and natives engaged the impersonal European market and submitted–often haphazardly—to European laws.
-The Great Lakes “middle ground” experienced tumultuous success throughout the late-seventeenth and early-eighteenth centuries until English colonial officials and American settlers swarmed the region.
-The pressures of European expansion strained even the closest bonds.3
+Pressure from the powerful Iroquois in the East pushed many Algonquian-speaking peoples toward French territory in the midseventeenth century, and together they crafted what historians have called a “middle ground,” a kind of cross-cultural space that allowed for native and European interaction, negotiation, and accommodation.
+French traders adopted—sometimes clumsily—the gift-giving and mediation strategies expected of Native leaders.
+Natives similarly engaged the impersonal European market and adapted—often haphazardly—to European laws.
+The Great Lakes “middle ground” experienced tumultuous success throughout the late seventeenth and early eighteenth centuries until English colonial officials and American settlers swarmed the region.
+The pressures of European expansion strained even the closest bonds.9

 The Netherlands, a small maritime nation with great wealth, achieved considerable colonial success.
 In 1581, the Netherlands had officially broken away from the Hapsburgs and won a reputation as the freest of the new European nations.
 Dutch women maintained separate legal identities from their husbands and could therefore hold property and inherit full estates.

 Like the French, the Dutch sought to profit, not to conquer.
 Trade with Native peoples became New Netherland’s central economic activity.
-Dutch traders carried wampum along pre-existing Native trade routes and exchanged it for beaver pelts.
-Wampum consisted of shell beads fashioned by Algonquian Indians on the southern New England coast, and were valued as a ceremonial and diplomatic commodity among the Iroquois.
-Wampum became a currency that could buy anything from a loaf of bread to a plot of land.
+Dutch traders carried wampum along Native trade routes and exchanged it for beaver pelts.
+Wampum consisted of shell beads fashioned by Algonquian Indians on the southern New England coast and was valued as a ceremonial and diplomatic commodity among the Iroquois.
+Wampum became a currency that could buy anything from a loaf of bread to a plot of land.12

 Labor shortages, meanwhile, crippled Dutch colonization.
-The patroon system failed to bring enough tenants and the colony could not attract a sufficient number of indentured servants to satisfy the colony’s backers.
-In response, the colony imported 11 company-owned slaves in 1626, the same year that Minuit purchased Manhattan.
+The patroon system failed to bring enough tenants, and the colony could not attract a sufficient number of indentured servants to satisfy the colony’s backers.
+In response, the colony imported eleven company-owned slaves in 1626, the same year that Minuit purchased Manhattan.
 Slaves were tasked with building New Amsterdam (modern-day New York City), including a defensive wall along the northern edge of the colony (the site of modern-day Wall Street).
 They created its roads and maintained its all-important port.
 Fears of racial mixing led the Dutch to import enslaved women, enabling the formation of African Dutch families.
-The colony’s first African marriage occurred in 1641, and by 1650 there were at least 500 African slaves in the colony.
-By 1660 New Amsterdam had the largest urban slave population on the continent.4
+The colony’s first African marriage occurred in 1641, and by 1650 there were at least five hundred African slaves in the colony.
+By 1660, New Amsterdam had the largest urban slave population on the continent.14

 Lucrative colonies in Africa and India initially preoccupied Portugal, but by 1530 the Portuguese turned their attention to the land that would become Brazil, driving out French traders and establishing permanent settlements.
 Gold and silver mines dotted the interior of the colony, but two industries powered early colonial Brazil: sugar and the slave trade.
-In fact, over the entire history of the Atlantic slave trade, more Africans were enslaved in Brazil than any other colony in the Atlantic World.
-Gold mines emerged in greater number throughout the eighteenth century, but still never rivaled the profitability of sugar or slave-trading.
+In fact, over the entire history of the Atlantic slave trade, more Africans were enslaved in Brazil than in any other colony in the Atlantic World.
+Gold mines emerged in greater numbers throughout the eighteenth century but still never rivaled the profitability of sugar or slave trading.

-Jesuit missionaries succeeded in bringing Christianity to Brazil, but strong elements of African and native spirituality mixed with orthodox Catholicism to create a unique religious culture.
+Jesuit missionaries brought Christianity to Brazil, but strong elements of African and Native spirituality mixed with orthodox Catholicism to create a unique religious culture.
 This culture resulted from the demographics of Brazilian slavery.
 High mortality rates on sugar plantations required a steady influx of new slaves, thus perpetuating the cultural connection between Brazil and Africa.
 The reliance on new imports of slaves increased the likelihood of resistance, however, and escaped slaves managed to create several free settlements, called quilombos.
-These settlements drew from both African and Native slaves, and despite frequent attacks, several endured throughout the long history of Brazilian slavery.
+These settlements drew from both African and Native slaves, and despite frequent attacks, several endured throughout the long history of Brazilian slavery.15

 Despite the arrival of these new Europeans, Spain continued to dominate the New World.
 The wealth flowing from the exploitation of the Aztec and Incan Empires greatly eclipsed the profits of other European nations.
 But this dominance would not last long.
 By the end of the sixteenth century, the powerful Spanish Armada would be destroyed, and the English would begin to rule the waves.